YuWenLo/OCELOT2023/README.md

-# Enhancing Cell Detection via FC-HardNet and Tissue Segmentation: OCELOT 2023 Challenge Approach
+# Enhancing Cell Detection via FC-HarDNet and Tissue Segmentation: OCELOT 2023 Challenge Approach

 > This GitHub is for **cell detection**.